superg3m/ckg/readme.md

 # CKG
 The point of the ckit granular (ckg) is building out everything at a granular level and then using these building block to build a good common use case version. so very few types and allocation is decided by the caller in most cases.

 # How to build
 1. ./bootstrap.ps1
-2. ./build.ps1
+2. ./build.ps1 or ./build.ps1 -debug
+2. ./debug.ps1
 2. ./run.ps1

 - Collection of tools, data structures, and algorithms that I find useful